mskian/santhosh-veer-blog/README.md

 yarn zip
 ```

-- Enable Members Pages - Upload the routes file on Lab Section
+- Enable Members Pages - Login to your Ghost Admin Dashboard and Upload this routes file on Lab Section

 `routes.yaml`